debaditya473/rag-qna/README.md

 The text-to-text generation model I have used in our final model is a fine-tuned version of the ‘google/flan-t5-large’ model.
 It has been fine-tuned on our dataset consisting of the PDFs from https://www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/hpv.html .

 The notebook used to fine-tune the model has also been provided in this submission.
-The notebook is named ‘finetuning.ipynb‘.
+The notebook is named [finetuning.ipynb](https://github.com/debaditya473/rag-qna/blob/main/finetuning.ipynb).

 To run it, first go to the link: [Finetuning Data](https://drive.google.com/drive/u/2/folders/1wwM0iLutsjpnY3djCqx9NV5xv-HY2np_), and download the three dataset files ‘finetuning_train.txt’, ‘finetuning_val.txt’ and ‘finetuning_test.txt’.